LaudateCorpus1/CacheStore/README.md

 ## What is CacheStore?
 CacheStore is a key-value hybrid storage system between memory cache and disk.
-It is high performance, horizontal scale and high availability.
+It is high performance, horizontally scalable, and high availability.
 It was initially developed to support real time auction and high performance ad serving systems.

 So why choose CacheStore?
 Take a look at our website: [CacheStore](http://viant.github.io/CacheStore/)